EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 the token to get started with Jupyter.

-You can install additional packages with mamba from a terminal started from jupyter or via ssh.
+You can install additional packages with mamba from a terminal started from Jupyter or via ssh.
 For example for installing `tensorflow`:

 ```shell
 $ micromamba activate